Equivariant infinite loop space theory, the space level story: Proofs of technical results about the operadic machine

 \begin{lem} A point of $(\bD X)_n$ has a unique nondegenerate representative $(\epz; [c;x])$. \end{lem}

 Just as nonequivariantly (\cite[p.
 218]{MT}), we have pushouts of $(G\times \SI_n)$-spaces

-With notation as in (\ref{Yes2}), the map $\nu$ sends a point with orbit representative $(\epz; c; (\si_i)_* x)$ to the point with orbit representative $(\epz\com \si_i; \si_i^*c; x)$.
+With notation as in \autoref{Yes2}, the map $\nu$ sends a point with orbit representative $(\epz; c; (\si_i)_{*} x)$ to the point with orbit representative $(\epz\com \si_i; \si_i^*c; x)$.

-Recall that $X$ is Reedy cofibrant if the inclusion $L_pX \rtarr X_p$ is a $(G\times \SI_p)$-cofibration for each $p$.
-When $X$ is Reedy cofibrant, each component of the left vertical map is a $(G\times \SI_p)$-cofibration before taking the quotient by $\SI(\epz)$, so the map on $\SI(\epz)$ quotients is a $G$-cofibration by \cite[Lemma A.2.3]{BVbook}.
+By \autoref{PIReedytrue}, when $X$ is a $\PI$-$G$-space the inclusion $L_pX \rtarr X_p$ is a $(G\times \SI_p)$-cofibration for each $p$.
+Then each component of the left vertical map is a $(G\times \SI_p)$-cofibration before passing to orbits under $\SI(\epz)$, so the map on orbits is a $G$-cofibration by \cite[Lemma A.2.3]{BVbook}.
 Since $\SI_n$ acts by permuting components and the factors of the displayed products, it follows that the left vertical map is a $(G\times\SI_n)$-cofibration, hence so is the right vertical arrow.